-To be approved, this proposal must receive a "FOR" vote from the holders of a majority in voting power of the shares of common stock which are present online or represented by proxy and entitled to vote on the proposal.
+To be approved, this proposal must receive a "FOR" vote from the holders of a majority in voting power of the shares of common stock which are present or represented by proxy and entitled to vote on the proposal.

 The board of directors recommends that stockholders vote "FOR" approval of the 2013 ESPP amendment and restatement.
-THE REMAINDER OF THIS PAGE IS INTENTIONALLY LEFT BLANK.